© 2013 International Society for Hemodialysis

 The submission deadline for the Proceedings issue is two weeks after the Symposium.
 Questions concerning the Proceedings issue may be directed to the Proceedings Editorial Office.
 Manuscripts are peer-reviewed; the comments and recommendations for revisions will be preferentially sent by e-mail.
 Any manuscript declined by the Proceedings Supplement may be re-submitted to the journal for consideration in a regular issue.

->Manuscripts must be written in English and double-spaced, 12 pt.
+Manuscripts must be written in English and double-spaced, 12 pt.
 Times New Roman font, with 1” margins.
-The entire article—Title page; abstract and key words; text; acknowledgments; references; figure legends; tables and legends; appendices—should be saved in a single file; only electronic figures and copyright forms should be supplied as separate files.
+The title page, abstract and key words, text, acknowledgments, references, figure legends, and tables should be saved in a single file.
+Figures, supporting information, and permission/disclosure forms should be supplied as separate files.
 The following instructions should be adhered to:

 - Do not use the carriage return (enter) at the end of lines within a paragraph.